GabrielFurnieles/private-pypi-server/README.md

 uv sync
 ```

 No errors are raised.
-Test running:
+Test it running:

 ```bash
 uv run uv3/module3.py